Abstract

 Cell preparation and membrane protein extraction

+E. coli C600 cells were cultured to mid-log phase and then infected with a high-titer λ phage to increase cellular stress.
+Cells were harvested by centrifugation and resuspended in buffer containing 25 mM Tris-HCl and 150 mM NaCl (pH 8.0).
 Lysozyme was added to a final concentration of 10 mg/mL, followed by incubation at 37 °C for 2 hours to facilitate cell lysis.
 Following removal of cell debris by centrifugation at 24,793 × g for 20 min, membrane proteins were extracted from the supernatant using 2% n-dodecyl-β-D-maltoside (DDM).
 The membrane fraction was subsequently subjected to size-exclusion chromatography using a SR6 Increase column.
+Fractions around 12 mL, which were enriched for target proteins, were collected, diluted, and used for negative staining.
+Transmission electron microscopy revealed the presence of target particles.

 Cryo-EM grid preparation

 The sample was concentrated to 0.7 mg/mL.
 A volume of 4 µL was applied to a glow-discharged Au Quantifoil R1.2/1.3 300 mesh grid (glow discharge: medium setting, 30 s).
 To enhance the concentration of protein on the grid, sample loading was repeated ten times: after each loading, excess solution was gently removed using a pipette tip, and a fresh 4 µL aliquot was applied.
-The grid was then plunge-frozen in liquid ethane pre- cooled with liquid nitrogen using a Vitrobot Mark IV (Thermo Fisher Scientific).
+The grid was then plunge-frozen in liquid ethane pre-cooled with liquid nitrogen using a Vitrobot Mark IV (Thermo Fisher Scientific).
+Blotting was performed for 3.5 s after a 30 s wait time, under 100% humidity at 8 °C.

 Cryo-EM data collection

 A total of 3452 movies were acquired using a 300 kV Titan Krios transmission electron microscope (Thermo Fisher Scientific) equipped with a Gatan K3 Summit direct electron detector.
 The calibrated pixel size was 0.675 Å. Each movie was recorded with a total electron dose of ∼50 e⁻/Ų, and defocus values ranged from -1.2 to -1.8 µm.
-Data collection was automated using the AutoEMation software36.
+Data collection was automated using the AutoEMation software45.

 Image processing

-Motion correction and contrast transfer function (CTF) estimation were carried out in CryoSPARC37.
+Motion correction and contrast transfer function (CTF) estimation were carried out in CryoSPARC46.
 Poor-quality micrographs were manually excluded.
 43,200 particles corresponding to TolC were identified during 2D classification.
 Ab-initio reconstruction and NU-refinement applied with C3 symmetry generated a reference model for further picking.
 Template picking, ab-initio reconstruction in C1 symmetry, and NU-refinement in C3 symmetry followed.
 The resulting map at 4.17 Å resolution was further improved to 3.56 Å after reference-based motion correction (RBMC), CTF refinement, and NU-refinement.

-From the same dataset, TolC-AcrABZ particle selection was performed using blob picking, followed by particle extraction and several rounds of 2D classification, which yielded 19,396 high-quality particles.
+From the same dataset, TolC–AcrABZ particle selection was performed using blob picking, followed by particle extraction and several rounds of 2D classification, which yielded 19,396 high-quality particles.
 These were used for ab-initio reconstruction and non-uniform (NU) refinement to generate an initial 3D model, which was subsequently used for template picking.
 After template picking and further 2D classification, a total of 35,092 particles were selected.
-Final refinement steps—including NU-refinement, RBMC, and local CTF refinement—resulted in a 3D map at 3.23 Å resolution.
+Final refinement steps—including NU-refinement, RBMC, and local CTF refinement – resulted in a 3D map at 3.23 Å resolution.
 Since the AcrB subunit exhibits intrinsic structural asymmetry, C3 symmetry was initially relaxed through symmetry expansion combined with 3D classification without rotational/translational alignment.
 One predominant class was selected after deduplication of symmetry-expanded particles.
 Local refinement in C1 symmetry better resolved the asymmetric AcrB region.
 A subsequent masked 3D classification revealed a particle subset containing distinct extra densities, which underwent local refinement with re-applied C3 symmetry to enhance resolution of symmetric structural components.

 Protein model building and structure refinement